Monday & Tuesday Intake starts September 2022 (Plus Thursdays & Fridays class days Intake starts September 2022, subject

 You will be attending classes for two days per week.
 This enables you to have all the regular academic breaks throughout the year (Christmas, Easter, Summer, etc.) and also gives you time for additional home study.

 Your first two years will be spent studying what we call our TCM Core Modules.
 We teach practical skills such as taking the tongue and pulse, palpating, needling, cupping, gua sha, etc. across all of these Core Modules so that you will already be highly skilled in these therapies when faced with real patients in your final clinical year.

 The clinical module in the third year is where all of the different strands of the course come together and it is always inspiring to see watch our students treating their own patients under the watchful eyes of our clinical supervision team.
-Our most recent graduates completed an average of 78 treatments each, giving them the breadth and depth of experience needed to become a confident and capable acupuncturist.
+Our third-year students complete a a large number of treatments across a wide range of conditions, giving them the breadth and depth of experience needed to become a confident and capable acupuncturist.

 The third year is also where you complete your business module.
 We want you to succeed in your new career and we make sure that you have a clear idea of how you will get into business on graduation.